 - In the Drawing Scale data field, type 1":2' (this entry is the same as 1:24) - Click OK. - 12.
-Segment the exterior walls. - Select the two symbols (door and window). - Choose the Segment tool from the tool palette. - With the Segment tool, click the wall segments near the door and the window symbols.
+Segment the exterior walls. - Select the two symbols (door and window). - Choose the Segment tool from the tool palette or from the right click context menu. - With the Segment tool, click the wall segments near the door and the window symbols.